iiian/prisma-case-format/README.md

 #### Type: `Field=Dictionary<string, string>`

-Controls overrides on a per-table & per-field basis.
+Controls overrides on a per-model & per-field basis.
+Works for `models`, `views` and `enums`, in the same scope as the `table`/`field`/`enum` argument groups when running in commandline mode.
 Each key in `override` & subkey in `field` is allowed to be a regex, in which case it will attempt to match based on the specified pattern.
-This can be useful if you have several fields with pre or suffixes.
+This can be useful if you have several fields with prefixes or suffixes.

 ##### Example
 ```yaml